Technorely/tendermint/docs/tendermint-core/using-tendermint.md

 set a block creation interval.
 In the former case, blocks will be created when there are new transactions or when the AppHash changes.

-To configure Tendermint to not produce empty blocks unless there are transactions or the app hash changes, run Tendermint with this additional flag:
+To configure Tenderely to not produce empty blocks unless there are transactions or the app hash changes, run Tenderely with this additional flag:

 ```